-Wearables are now a rage everywhere, allowing collection and measurement of vital information from sensors placed on human bodies.
-This information is relevant to maintaining health of person.
+Wearables are now a rage everywhere, allowing the collection and measurement of vital information from sensors placed on human bodies.
+This information is relevant to maintaining the health of a person.
 A wearable device or sensor will provide a real-time feed of health records, which allows medical staff to monitor and later consult with the patient, either face-to-face or remotely.

 Component of artificial intelligence and one that depends on big data is already helping physicians improve patient care.
 Machine learning together with healthcare big data analytics, multiply caregivers’ ability to enhance patient care.

 There are several roadblocks to the rapid adoption and expansion of health analytics use.
 Hospitals have voluminous electronic health records (EHRs).
 However, several hospitals may not contain all the necessary clinical data.
 Organizations need to make data accessible to decision-makers and link data to actionable change.

 Data Aggregation: Patient and finance (payment) data are often spread across different stakeholders such as payors, hospitals, and government agencies.
 Getting the information from all data producers to collaborate in the future as new data is produced requires planning.
 Organizations need to agree on the types and formats of big data and the accuracy of data.
 This requires data cleansing and data governance.

 Policy and Process: Once data is validated and collected, various process- and policy-related issues such as HIPAA regulations, access control, authentication, security, and other rules considerably complicate the task.
 This multifaceted issue has been solved by cloud service providers, offering cloud services that comply with HIPAA and Protected Health Information (PHI).